SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Sunset lets out a muffled laugh as she remembers her Pinkie trying to eat the bakery itself the first time they came here.
 She couldn't lie though, it does look like it'd taste good.

-*We used to visit this place so often before Pinkie…*
+*We used to visit this place so often before she…*

 Shaking her head, she drives the thought away.